6 Former Gators Sign with NFL Teams - ESPN 98.1 FM - 850 AM WRUF

 Mike Pouncey

-After spending the first 7 seasons of his career with the Miami Dolphins, Pouncey has signed a 2-year, $15 million deal with the San Diego Chargers with $10 million of the contract guaranteed.
+After spending the first 7 seasons of his career with the Miami Dolphins, Pouncey has signed a 2-year, $15 million deal with the Chargers with $10 million of the contract guaranteed.
 The former Gator center/guard played in 16 games last season with the Dolphins and was selected to three straight Pro Bowls between 2013-2015.

 The #Chargers signed C Mike Pouncey to a 2-year deal worth $15M… and get a hard-nosed leader along with it. pic.twitter.com/leuPBqtqVt